dennislee22/raytrain-deepspeed/README.md

 ## Finetune a huge model using Ray Train with Deepspeed
 - Objective: The script [job-train-T5-ray-deepspeed.py](job-train-T5-ray-deepspeed.py) fine-tunes the large T5-3b/T5-11b model for a text-to-SQL task using the wikisql dataset.
 - Distributed Training: It leverages Ray to orchestrate a multi-worker training cluster, distributing the data and computation across multiple nodes, each with its own GPU. 🚀
-- Memory Optimization: It uses DeepSpeed's ZeRO Stage 3 to partition the model's parameters, gradients, and optimizer states across the VRAM of all three GPUs in the Ray cluster.
+- Memory Optimization: It uses DeepSpeed's ZeRO Stage 3 to partition the model's parameters, gradients, and optimizer states across the GRAM of all three GPUs in the Ray cluster.
 - Overcoming Limitations: By sharding the model components, DeepSpeed drastically reduces the memory required on any single GPU, enabling the fine-tuning of a model that would be too large to fit into one GPU's limited RAM.

 ## Platform Requirement